barryclark/jekyll-now/_posts/2021-12-06-Dockerizing-your-shoddy-project.md

 ## Relative imports
 If you're importing from places that won't live in the docker container, then this obviously won't work.
-In some cases, I've copied the library directories into app project directory and install from there.
+In some cases, I've copied the library directories into the app project directory and use `sys` relative imports.
 More reliable though is to publish the libraries to pypi and do a normal pip install.

 ## Upload docker image to remote box